brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 Now what features should this list implement?
 <ul>
 <li>It should load page 1 by default</li>
-<li>When the results of page 1 don't fill the page completely, it should fill page 2, and so on, untill the page is full</li>
+<li>When the results of page 1 don't fill the page completely, it should fill page 2, and so on, until the page is full</li>
 <li>When the user scrolls down, it should load page 3, and so on...</li>
 <li>When the user resizes it's window, and more space is being freed for results, it should load the next page</li>
 <li>It should  make sure that it doesn't load the same pages more than once</li>